-Prepare quarterly Treasurer reports at the end of each quarter (December 31, March 31, June 30 and September 30).
+Prepare quarterly Treasurer reports at the end of each quarter (December 31, March 31, June 30, and September 30).

 Prepare proposed budget with the Budget Committee members for following fiscal year, which will be discussed at officer’s meeting.

 Present proposed budget to the membership in August.